Citizens Police Academy

 Watch a promotional video about the Citizen's Police Academy.

 EnrollmentEnrollment into the Plano Police Department's Citizens Police Academy is held twice each year: Spring and Fall.
-Our Spring classes are full; we will begin accepting applications for our Fall 2020 classes later in the year.
+Due to the current COVID-19 situation, we will not host a Fall 2020 class.
+We plan to resume our normal schedule by hosting a Spring class; please check back in January 2021.

 For more information, email Sergeant Wes Gerig or call (972) 941-0070.